qverent/dataviz-animaladoptions/README.md

 We chose to use a line chart as we are representing temporal and continuous data.
 We used colour hue to differentiate the categorical attribute of animal type as it is one of the most effective channels for categorical data due to ease of perception and no learning curve.
 The brush is locked to one-month increments.
 This was done to facilitate the filtering of data in other charts; as well, it minimizes the number of x-axis ticks to every six months.
 This is important due to limited horizontal space.

-## Chart 2: Faceted small multiples chart showing individual animals in care of the Centre a selected timeframe
+## Chart 2: Faceted small multiples chart showing individual animals in care of the Centre during a selected timeframe
 This chart shows how the outcome (four categories: adopted, returned to owner, transferred, deceased) for animals varies based on its type (identify trends), and represents each animal as a mark in the chart to visually present the number of lives passing through this centre.
 By hovering on an individual dot, a tooltip appears to provide details specific to the individual animal.

 The legend serves as a filtering widget: by clicking legend label, the corresponding outcome is filtered out.
 This is extremely useful if the user wishes to make comparisons such as specific outcomes and animal types, or if they wish to analyze trends within one specific outcome type.